 In the beginning, the route to Holcomb Valley was a difficult trek through the Santa Ana Canyon.
-In June, 1861, Jed Van Dusen, a blacksmith, built a wagon road down the back side through Hesperia and the Cajon Pass at a cost of $1,500.
-Making it easier to access the camp, the settlement grew quickly and soon supported a store, two butcher shops, two laundries, a bakery, three carpenter shops, two blacksmiths, a stamp mill and a sawmill.
-Of course, there were also the ever present saloons and a place called the Octagon House where “painted ladies” danced and “entertained” men in small dimly lit cubicles.
+In June 1861, Jed Van Dusen, a blacksmith, built a wagon road down the backside through Hesperia and the Cajon Pass at the cost of $1,500.
+Making it easier to access the camp, the settlement grew quickly and soon supported a store, two butcher shops, two laundries, a bakery, three carpenter shops, two blacksmiths, a stamp mill, and a sawmill.
+Of course, there were also the ever-present saloons and a place called the Octagon House where “painted ladies” danced and “entertained” men in small, dimly lit cubicles.

-Belleville brought travelers into the camp by a regular stage, which took two days to reach from San Bernardino.
-With the influx of miners, also came the ever present violence of Old West mining camps.
+Belleville brought travelers into the camp by a regular stage, which took two days to reach San Bernardino.
+With the influx of miners also came the ever-present violence of Old West mining camps.
 By 1862, there had been 50 murders in Holcomb Valley.
-Soon, a large tree was designated as the hanging tree from which many a men found their deaths at the end of a rope.
+Soon, a large tree was designated as the hanging tree from which many men found their deaths at the end of a rope.

-As more and more prospectors came to the area in the hunt for gold and silver ore, the Bear Valley Mining District was founded.
+As more and more prospectors came to the area to hunt for gold and silver ore, the Bear Valley Mining District was founded.
 Initial mining was for placer gold and was primarily done by small groups or individuals with claims along the stream beds.
-Soon afterward quartz mining began, and the major mines were the Mammoth, Olio, Pine Tree, and the Metzgar.
+Soon afterward, quartz mining began, and the significant mines were the Mammoth, Olio, Pine Tree, and the Metzgar.
 This hard rock mining required stamp mills to crush the rock, and several mills were built at different sites.

 Today Belleville is a hiker’s paradise with very little to show of its former glory days.
 There are a couple of old graves, some mining shafts, a simple cabin, and a few pieces of mining equipment lying about the area.

 Currently, there are still more than 2,000 claims being worked by hobbyist prospectors.